Friday, 20 August 2021

 Vijayanagara King VirapratapaDevaraya maharaya -II in 1352, saumya records the grant of two villages Kallakurichi and Adur to this temple.

-Vijayanagara King Vira Krishnadeva Maharaya's 1439 CE, inscription records an order which is issued at Bezvada, while he was staying on the banks of Krishnaveni between Anantasay temple at Undavalli ( Guntur Taluk ) and Mallikarjuna Temple of Bezvada, remitted 10000 gold pieces in favour of the temples between Gadilam and Vellar and from Kottaikarai wall to the sea ( The donation was confirmed by 288 of 1933 at Tiruppalatturai, 125 of 1924 at Tirthanagiri and 511 of 1905 at Kannanur ).
+Vijayanagara King Vira Krishnadeva Maharaya's 1439 CE, inscription records an order which is issued at Bezvada, while he was staying on the banks of Krishnaveni between Anantasay temple at Undavalli ( Guntur Taluk ) and Mallikarjuna Temple of Bezvada, remitted 10000 gold pieces in favor of the temples between Gadilam and Vellar and from Kottaikarai wall to the sea ( The donation was confirmed by 288 of 1933 at Tiruppalatturai, 125 of 1924 at Tirthanagiri and 511 of 1905 at Kannanur ).

 The Pandiya KingThiribhuvana Chakravarthy Konerimaikondan Vira Pandya Deva records the gift of Land by the king.
 Parakirama Pandya's period inscription records the gift of Lands.